 This should be a good indication that chips can create a hydration concern, in addition to the other negative attributes that we’ve outlined.

 Conclusion on Chips

-Avoid giving your dog potato chips or any other kind of processed junk food snack.
-There are so many reasons to not allow canine consumption of such unnatural treats.
-If you care about feeding habits and long term health, don’t feel guilty about leaving your pet dog out when you snack on chips.
+Don’t give your dog potato chips or any other kind of processed junk food snack.
+There are so many reasons to not allow canine consumption of chips.
+Don’t feel guilty about leaving your pet dog out when you snack on these.
 If and when sharing, at the very least, don’t allow it to the point where Fido is always expecting to receive their fair share of chips.